k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/10_graphit_examples.md

 <img src="images/63_graphit_examples.PNG"></img>

-Running the Graphit file in Debug mode with 2 and 3 as consecutive values for the SubscriberID:
+Run the Graphit file in Debug mode with 2 and 3 as consecutive values for the SubscriberID:

 <img src="images/65_graphit_examples.PNG"></img>